Knightkolla/Confidence-Based-Early-Exit-Inference-System/README.md

-# AdaComp — Adaptive Computation via Confidence-Aware Early Exits
+# Confidence-Based Early Exit Inference System

 A research framework for studying confidence-based early exit inference in deep neural networks.
 The core question: **how much computation can you skip on easy inputs while preserving accuracy?**